3/7/2019

 Scott Muskin

-All right and then last, and I asked the last question, but February sales and traffic, anything to read there?
-Seems like it was a little slower than we've been seeing.
+All right, and then last, and I guess the last question, but February sales and traffic, anything to read there?
+It seems like it was a little slower than we've been seeing.
 Any thoughts there?
-Well look,

 speaker